nios-students/docs/home/how-to/index.md

   - title: TMAs
     details: A Simple Guide on Creating Tutor-Marked-Assignments
     link: wiki/how to make TMA
-  - title: Apply For a Scribe
-    details: A simple guide on Applying for a Scribe
-    link: /wiki/howto's-scribe
   - title: Practical File
     details: A Simple Guide on Creating Practical Files
     link: /wiki/howto-rec-book